 From unicorns and pancakes, here we take a turn for the serious.
 And for those who are less susceptible to magical creatures or food, this might be your swap of choice.
 JustSwap is powered by the TRON blockchain and uses TRC-20 tokens to make DeFi swaps.
 You can swap out TRC-20 tokens for other token pairings on the TRON blockchain.

 Like its unicorn cousin and culinary counterparts, JustSwap makes it simple to swap tokens.
 However, unlike the other applications, JustSwap isn’t as feature-heavy.
 Since the protocol is new, it doesn’t have the staking or rewards features as some of the other decentralized applications have.
 JustSwap is still the main exchange you can use your TRC-20 tokens, which for some people is a convenient option.
 The TRON blockchain, for now, is faster and cheaper than the Ethereum blockchain, making trades a lot more convenient for many.

-So if you have a bunch of coins on the TRC-20 network or just want to see what it’s like trading on a platform that isn’t Ethereum-based, JustSwap could have what you’re looking for.
+So if you have a bunch of coins on the TRC-20 network or just want to see what it is like trading on a platform that isn’t Ethereum-based, JustSwap could have what you’re looking for.

 Bisq prides itself in being a decentralized autonomous organization (DAO).
 A decentralized autonomous organization runs on computerized rules.
-Those rules are not run by a company with a board of directors or a nonprofit, as even nonprofits are a centralized entity.
-Bisq is only a software and the rules are governed by software.
+Those rules are not run by a company with a board of directors or a nonprofit, as even nonprofits are centralized entities.
+Bisq is only software, and the rules are governed by software.